Stable Super-Resolution of Images: A Theoretical Study: Introduction

-In the presence of noise and numerical inaccuracies, namely when $\delta\ge0$, Theorem~\ref{thm:main noisy simplified} below shows that solving Program~\eqref{eq:feas} approximately recovers $x$ from the observations $y\in\mathbb{R}^{M\times M}$ in the generalized Wasserstein metric $d_{GW}$.
+In the presence of noise and numerical inaccuracies ($\delta\ge0$), Theorem~\ref{thm:main noisy simplified} below shows that solving Program~\eqref{eq:feas} approximately recovers $x$ from the observations $y\in\mathbb{R}^{M\times M}$ in the generalized Wasserstein metric $d_{GW}$.
 In particular, a solution $\widehat{x}$ of Program~\eqref{eq:feas} satisfies

-provided that $M\ge 2K+2$\edit{,} and the imaging apparatus and certain functions forms a T$^*$-system, a natural generalization of the T-system.
-The factors $c_1,c_2,c_3$ above are specified in the proof and depend chiefly on the measurement functions $\{\phi_m\}_{m=1}^M$; \edit{see \eqref{eq:shorthands}}.
-Note that the recovery error in~\eqref{eq:demo} depends on the noise level $\delta$, the separation $\varepsilon$, and on how well $x$ can be approximated with a $K$-sparse and $\varepsilon$-separated measure, similar to the 1-D results in~\cite{eftekhari2018sparse}.
-Note also that, when $\delta = R(x,K,\varepsilon) =0$, \eqref{eq:demo} reads $d_{GW}(x,\widehat{x}) = 0$, and Theorem \ref{thm:main noisy simplified} reduces to Proposition \ref{prop:noisefree} for sparse and noise-free super-resolution.
+provided that $M\ge 2K+2$\edit{,} and the imaging apparatus and certain functions forms a $\mathcal{C}^*$-system, a natural generalization of the $\mathcal{C}$-system \editr{introduced earlier}.
+The factors $c_1,c_2,c_3$ above are specified in the proof and depend chiefly on the measurement functions $\{\phi_m\}_{m=1}^M$, \edit{see \eqref{eq:shorthands}}.
+Note that the recovery error in~\eqref{eq:demo} depends on the noise level $\delta$, the separation $\varepsilon$, and on how well $x$ can be approximated with a $K$-sparse and $\varepsilon$-separated measure, similar to the 1-D results in~\cite{eftekhari2018sparse}. \editr{In particular, as we will see later,} when $\delta = \varepsilon = R(x,K,\varepsilon) =0$, \eqref{eq:demo} reads \editr{as} $d_{\G}(x,\widehat{x}) = 0$, and Theorem~\ref{thm:main noisy simplified} reduces to Proposition~\ref{prop:noisefree} for sparse and noise-free super-resolution.

 \edit{We remark} that Theorem \ref{thm:main noisy simplified} applies to any nonnegative measure $x$, without requiring any separation between the impulses in $x$.
 In fact, $x$ might not be atomic at all.
-Of course, the recovery error $d_{GW}(x,\widehat{x})$ does depend on how well $x$ can be approximated with a well-separated sparse measure, which is reflected in the right-hand side of \eqref{eq:demo} and hidden in the factors $c_1,c_2,c_3$ therein.
-As emphasized earlier, no regularization other than nonnegativity was used and $\{\phi_m\}_m$ need only be continuous.
+Of course, the recovery error $d_{\G}(x,\widehat{x})$ does depend on how well $x$ can be approximated with a well-separated sparse measure, which is reflected in the right-hand side of \eqref{eq:demo} and hidden in the factors $c_1,c_2,c_3$ therein.
+As emphasized earlier, no regularization other than nonnegativity \editr{is} used and $\{\phi_m\}_m$ need only be continuous.